dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc.md

 seasonal, but sometimes devastating.
 And these are just the exact people who would be developing the basis of sophisticated culture.
-During the period of 12,000 BC through 6,000 BC, there were likely dozens of megafloods, each wiping out between 5% and 50% of the population in that region.
+During the period of 12,000 BC through 6,000 BC, there were likely dozens of megafloods around the world, each wiping out between 5% and 50% of the population in that region.
 If you experienced an event like that and survived, you'd want to know why and you'd want to find out how to prevent it from happening again.
-Yet, these events were relatively rare and only preserved through myth.
+Yet, these events were relatively rare to the victim populations and only preserved through myth.
 It was difficult to understand the mechanism causing flooding and if some group did, then it was difficult to propagate that knowledge or discern a method to predict when one would happen.

 However, that's not to say that we didn't understand what was going on around us.
 I believe that ancient humanity was well aware of rising